ProvincieZeeland/cps-connector/README.md

 If you're interested in versions (which are no longer available), have a look at (https://github.com/ProvincieZeeland/cps-connector/wiki/Version-history)

 ## Getting started
-The main branch only contains documentation, each part of the CPS Connector now has it's own branch:
+The main branch now contains a setup directory structure but withouyt the actual files, each part of the CPS Connector now has it's own branch:

 - [Elasticsearch](https://github.com/ProvincieZeeland/cps-connector/tree/elasticsearch)